liferay/liferay-docs/userGuide/en/chapters/04-configuring-liferay-applications.markdown

 ## Look and Feel [](id=look-and-feel-liferay-portal-6-2-user-guide-04-en)

-An administrator can access the look and feel configuration menu of any Liferay portlet by clicking on the wrench icon at the top right corner of the portlet and selecting *Look and Feel*.
-The location of the wrench icon and other portlet icons (minimize, maximize, and remove) may vary, depending on your theme.
+An administrator can access the look and feel configuration menu of any Liferay portlet by clicking on the gear icon at the top right corner of the portlet and selecting *Look and Feel*.
+The location of the gear icon may vary, depending on your theme.
 Liferay portlets' look and feel dialog boxes contain six tabs:

 - Portlet Configuration
 - Text Styles